iann0036/tf-cfn-provider/docs/providers/azurerm/KubernetesCluster.md

 `NetworkPlugin` - (Required) Network plugin to use for networking.
 Currently supported values are `azure` and `kubenet`.
 Changing this forces a new resource to be created.

 `DnsServiceIp` - (Optional) IP address within the Kubernetes service address range that will be used by cluster service discovery (kube-dns).
-This is required when `NetworkPlugin` is set to `kubenet`.
+This is required when `NetworkPlugin` is set to `azure`.
 Changing this forces a new resource to be created.

 `DockerBridgeCidr` - (Optional) IP address (in CIDR notation) used as the Docker bridge IP address on nodes.
-This is required when `NetworkPlugin` is set to `kubenet`.
+This is required when `NetworkPlugin` is set to `azure`.
 Changing this forces a new resource to be created.

 `PodCidr` - (Optional) The CIDR to use for pod IP addresses.
 This field can only be set when `NetworkPlugin` is set to `kubenet`.
 Changing this forces a new resource to be created.

 `ServiceCidr` - (Optional) The Network Range used by the Kubernetes service.
-This is required when `NetworkPlugin` is set to `kubenet`.
+This is required when `NetworkPlugin` is set to `azure`.
 Changing this forces a new resource to be created.

 ### OmsAgent Properties